TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 **Fundamental design flaws:** A/B testing can only optimize the performance of existing designs or features, but it cannot fix fundamental flaws in the design or architecture of a website or application.

 **Lack of traffic:** A/B testing requires a certain amount of traffic to generate statistically significant results.
-If a website or application does not have enough traffic, A/B testing may not be effective.
+If the sample size is too small, the results of the test may not be reliable or meaningful.
+For example, if only a few visitors are exposed to each version of the test, it is possible that the results could be due to chance rather than a real difference in performance.
+Therefore, if a website or application does not have enough traffic, A/B testing may not be effective.

 **Limited scope:** A/B testing can only test one or a few elements at a time, and may not capture the full range of user behavior or preferences.